meiniKi/pnrXplore-viewer/README.md

 # pnrXplore-viewer

-pnrXplore-viewer is a Web-based viewer for bundles created with pnrXplore.
+pnrXplore-viewer is a Web-based viewer for bundles created with [pnrXplore](https://github.com/meiniKi/pnrXplore).
 It can be run natively or in a Docker container.

+> [!TIP]
+> More information can be found [here](https://github.com/meiniKi/pnrXplore).

 ## Quick Start